aiven/devportal/docs/products/flink/howto/connect-pg.rst

 ..
 Warning::

-    To define Flink's tables, an :doc:`existing integration <create-integration>`  must be available between the Aiven for Flink service and one or more Aiven for PostgreSQL® services.
+    To define Flink tables, an :doc:`existing integration <create-integration>`  must be available between the Aiven for Flink service and one or more Aiven for PostgreSQL® services.

 Create a PostgreSQL®-based Apache Flink® table with Aiven Console
 ------------------------------------------------------------------